jasonhemann/21SP-CS4400/syllabus.md

 build on one other conceptually, and some later assignments require the successful completion of problems from earlier ones. **Do not fall behind.** If you feel yourself falling behind, seek help immediately and take advantage of both lab sessions and additional support.
+Follow both the general homework guidelines, as well as any special instructions given on the assignment itself.

 Your submission will be evaluated under the following rubric.
 We provide you a test suite for each assignment. *A submission that does